Peter D. Lea

 Teaching this semester

 Earth’s surface is marked by the interactions of the atmosphere, water and ice, biota, tectonics, and underlying rock and soil.
 Even familiar landscapes beget questions on how they formed, how they might change, and how they relate to patterns at both larger and smaller scales.
-Examines Earth’s landscapes and the processes that shape them, with particular emphasis on how future changes may both influence and be influenced by humans.
-Topics include specific land-shaping agents (rivers, glaciers, landslides, groundwater), as well as how these agents interact with one another and with changing climate, tectonics, and human activities.
+Examines Earth’s landscapes and the processes that shape them, with particular emphasis on rivers, hillslopes, and tectonic and climatic forcing.

 - A.B.
 (Dartmouth)